 Another great way to organize your finances is to separate your money.
 Have the money you use for bills separate from savings and separate from donations or other funds.
 There are different ways to do this, so pick the one that makes the most sense for you.

 Since you’ve set your budget, you should have a pretty good idea of how much cash you have left each month after your bills are paid.
-That cash amount goes in cash, into an envelope system for you to spend on variable and discretionary expenses such as groceries or dining out.
-It’s a great way to cut down on splurging and stick to your financial plan.
-This plan isn’t for everyone, but if it helps you save and manage your money, we call that a win.
+That amount goes in cash, into an envelope system for you to spend on variable and discretionary expenses such as groceries or dining out.
+It’s a great way to reduce splurging and stick to your financial plan.
+Of course, this plan isn’t for everyone, but if it helps you save and manage your money, we call that a win.